scionproto/scion/doc/ControlPlanePKI.md

 - The current time falls within the validity period of the certificate chain.
 - No revocation has been cached for either certificate in the chain.
   How often a relying party updates the cache depends on their own policy.
 - The certificate chain is authenticated by a currently active TRC.
-This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRC.
+This means the issuing grant key that was used to sign the Issuer certificate must be authenticated by a currently active TRC.
 The active TRC's version must be greater than or equal to the `trc_version` specified in the Issuer certificate.

-  This allows signature validation to succeed during the grace period of a TRC update with a modified issuing key.
+  This allows signature validation to succeed during the grace period of a TRC update with a modified issuing grant key.

 ## Certificate Chain Dissemination